Azure/terraform-azurerm-avm-ptn-aca-lza-hosting-environment/modules/application_gateway/README.md

 ### <a name="input_backend_fqdn"></a> [backend\_fqdn](#input\_backend\_fqdn)

 Description: Optional.
 Backend FQDN to route traffic to (e.g., your Container App or internal endpoint).
+Required if enable\_backend is true.

 Type: `string`